 - To fry the donuts: Heat a few inches of oil or shortening in a large cast iron skillet or fryer over medium heat until the oil reaches 365 to 375 degrees (use a thermometer!).
 Carefully add the donuts to the hot oil and fry until golden brown, about 1 1/2 minutes per side.
 The donut holes will only take about 30 seconds per side.

 - Use a slotted spoon to remove the donuts from the hot oil and place them on a paper towel lined baking sheet to remove extra grease.
 Let them cool slightly.
-Dip the hot donuts in the glaze and enjoy right away.
+Dip the hot donuts in the glaze (I like to flip on both sides so it’s fully covered) and enjoy right away.